GlobalFishingWatch/pipe-loitering/CONTRIBUTING.md

 <div align="justify">

-There are two main Git workflows commonly used in software development:
-[Git Flow] and [GitHub Flow].
+In this repository we follow [GitHub Flow].
-We encourage using **GitHub Flow** whenever possible, as it is a lightweight workflow that supports rapid iteration, continuous delivery, and simpler branching.
-It works especially well for teams that deploy frequently and want to keep their main branch always production-ready.
-However,
-if your project involves a long release cycle and a long release process, or you need an unstable shared branch like develop for ongoing integration, then **Git Flow** may be more appropriate.
-You can read a summary of both workflows in [GITHUB-FLOW.md] and [GIT-FLOW.md].
+You can read a summary in [GIT-FLOW.md].

 </div>